jackson-nestelroad/battler/fxlang.md

 - `set_status: $target brn` - Calls the `set_status` function with two arguments.
 This applies the burn status to the target Mon.
 - `random: 1 10` - Calls the `random` function with one argument.
 This generates a random number in the range `[1, 10)`.
 - `chance: 2` - Calls the `chance` function with one argument.
 This returns a boolean indicating a 1/2 chance.
-- `log_activate` - Calls the `log_activate` function with one argument.
-Logs that the applying effect has activated.
+- `log_activate` - Calls the `log_activate` function with no arguments.
+Logs that the applying effect has activated, using the context of the callback.

 #### Assignment